vkbaba/k8s-demo-app-rocketchat/README.md

 - **rocketchat-app-loadbalancer.yaml & rocketchat-db-pvc.yaml**
 If your cluster supports dynamic volume provisioning and loadbalancer services, you use these manifests.
 Please make appropriate changes to your environment before applying the manifests.
-  - "storageClassame" of rocketchat-db-pvc.yaml
+  - "storageClassame" in rocketchat-db-pvc.yaml
-  - "loadBalancerIP" and "ROOT_URL" of rocketchat-app-loadbalancer.yaml
+  - "loadBalancerIP" and "ROOT_URL" in rocketchat-app-loadbalancer.yaml

 In either case, please chanege the namespaces of rocketchat-app deployment and mongo-rsinit job as follows.
 `rocketchat-db-0.rocketchat-db.*$YOUR_NAMESPACE*.svc.cluster.local`